-1.03 Informed Consent
+1.3 Informed Consent

-- (a) Social workers should provide services to clients only in the context of a professional relationship based, when appropriate, on valid informed consent.
+- (A) Social workers should provide services to clients only in the context of a professional relationship based, when appropriate, on valid informed consent.
 Social workers should use clear and understandable language to inform clients of the purpose of the services, risks related to the services, limits to services because of the requirements of a third-party payer, relevant costs, reasonable alternatives, clients' right to refuse or withdraw consent, and the time frame covered by the consent.
-Social workers should provide clients with an opportunity to ask questions. - (b) In instances when clients are not literate or have difficulty understanding the primary language used in the practice setting, social workers should take steps to ensure clients' comprehension.
-This may include providing clients with a detailed verbal explanation or arranging for a qualified interpreter or translator whenever possible. - (c) In instances when clients lack the capacity to provide informed consent, social workers should protect clients' interests by seeking permission from an appropriate third party, informing clients consistent with the clients' level of understanding.
+Social workers should provide clients with an opportunity to ask questions. - (B) In instances when clients are not literate or have difficulty understanding the primary language used in the practice setting, social workers should take steps to ensure clients' comprehension.
+This may include providing clients with a detailed verbal explanation or arranging for a qualified interpreter or translator whenever possible. - (C) In instances when clients lack the capacity to provide informed consent, social workers should protect clients' interests by seeking permission from an appropriate third party, informing clients consistent with the clients' level of understanding.
 In such instances social workers should seek to ensure that the third party acts in a manner consistent with clients' wishes and interests.
-Social workers should take reasonable steps to enhance such clients' ability to give informed consent. - (d) In instances when clients are receiving services involuntarily, social workers should provide information about the nature and extent of services and about the extent of clients' right to refuse service. - (e) Social workers should discuss with clients the social workers' policies concerning the use of technology in the provision of professional services. - (f) Social workers who use technology to provide social work services should obtain informed consent from the individuals using these services during the initial screening or interview and prior to initiating services.
-Social workers should assess clients' capacity to provide informed consent and, when using technology to communicate, verify the identity and location of clients. - (g) Social workers who use technology to provide social work services should assess the clients' suitability and capacity for electronic and remote services.
-Social workers should consider the clients' intellectual, emotional, and physical ability to use technology to receive services and the clients' ability to understand the potential benefits, risks, and limitations of such services.
-If clients do not wish to use services provided through technology, social workers should help them identify alternate methods of service. - (h) Social workers should obtain clients' informed consent before making audio or video recordings of clients or permitting observation of service provision by a third party. - (i) Social workers should obtain client consent before conducting an electronic search on the client.
-Exceptions may arise when the search is for purposes of protecting the client or other people from serious, foreseeable, and imminent harm, or for other compelling professional reasons.
+Social workers should take reasonable steps to enhance such clients' ability to give informed consent. - (D) In instances when clients are receiving services involuntarily, social workers should provide information about the nature and extent of services and about the extent of clients' right to refuse service.

+- (E) Social workers who provide services via electronic media (such as computer, telephone, radio, and television) should inform recipients of the limitations and risks associated with such services. - (F) Social workers should obtain clients' informed consent before audio taping or videotaping clients or permitting observation of services to clients by a third party.

-1.04 Competence
+1.4 Competence

-- (a) Social workers should provide services and represent themselves as competent only within the boundaries of their education, training, license, certification, consultation received, supervised experience, or other relevant professional experience. - (b) Social workers should provide services in substantive areas or use intervention techniques or approaches that are new to them only after engaging in appropriate study, training, consultation, and supervision from people who are competent in those interventions or techniques. - (c) When generally recognized standards do not exist with respect to an emerging area of practice, social workers should exercise careful judgment and take responsible steps (including appropriate education, research, training, consultation, and supervision) to ensure the competence of their work and to protect clients from harm. - (d) Social workers who use technology in the provision of social work services should ensure that they have the necessary knowledge and skills to provide such services in a competent manner.
-This includes an understanding of the special communication challenges when using technology and the ability to implement strategies to address these challenges. - (e) Social workers who use technology in providing social work services should comply with the laws governing technology and social work practice in the jurisdiction in which they are regulated and located and, as applicable, in the jurisdiction in which the client is located.
+- (A) Social workers should provide services and represent themselves as competent only within the boundaries of their education, training, license, and certification, consultation received, supervised experience, or other relevant professional experience. - (B) Social workers should provided services in substantive areas or use intervention techniques or approaches that are new to them only after engaging in appropriate study, training, consultation, and supervision from people who are competent in those interventions or techniques. - (C) When generally recognized standards do not exist with respect to an emerging area of practice, social workers should exercise careful judgment and take responsible steps (including appropriate education, research, training, consultation, and supervision) to ensure the competence of their work and to protect clients from harm.

-1.05 Cultural Awareness and Social Diversity
+1.5 Cultural Competence and Social Diversity

-- (a) Social workers should understand culture and its function in human behavior and society, recognizing the strengths that exist in all cultures. - (b) Social workers should have a knowledge base of their clients' cultures and be able to demonstrate competence in the provision of services that are sensitive to clients' cultures and to differences among people and cultural groups. - (c) Social workers should obtain education about and seek to understand the nature of social diversity and oppression with respect to race, ethnicity, national origin, color, sex, sexual orientation, gender identity or expression, age, marital status, political belief, religion, immigration status, and mental or physical ability. - (d) Social workers who provide electronic social work services should be aware of cultural and socioeconomic differences among clients and how they may use electronic technology.
-Social workers should assess cultural, environmental, economic, mental or physical ability, linguistic, and other issues that may affect the delivery or use of these services.
+- (A) Social workers should understand culture and its function in human behavior and society, recognizing the strengths that exist in all cultures. - (B) Social workers should have a knowledge base of their clients' cultures and be able to demonstrate competence in the provision of services that are sensitive to clients' cultures and to differences among people and cultural groups. - (C) Social workers should obtain education about and seek to understand the nature of social diversity and oppression with respect to race, ethnicity, national origin, color, sex, sexual orientation, age, and marital status, political belief, religion, and mental or physical disability.

-1.06 Conflicts of Interest
+1.6 Conflicts of Interest